Priyansh-14/stock-ai-bot/README.md

 curl -X POST "http://127.0.0.1:5000/analyze" -H "Content-Type: application/json" -d '{"ticker": "MSFT"}'
 ```

+### **7. Retrieve the PDF Report**

-You will get the result in outputs directory in your folder
+After a successful request, the generated PDF report will be saved in the outputs directory in your project folder.
+The API response will include the path to the generated PDF.